 and the edit history is publicly available via a link on the page.
+As late as 12 December 2008, and following editing by Schleip, that site read as follows:

-As late as 12 December 2008, that site read as follows: "Leiopython is a monotypic genus created for the non-venomous python species, L. albertisii, found in New Guinea.
+"Leiopython is a monotypic genus created for the nonvenomous python species, L. albertisii, found in New Guinea.
 No subspecies are currently recognized."